The Money Fight: Floyd Mayweather Jr. vs Conor McGregor

 Floyd Mayweather Jr makes easy money in a comeback fight which draws so much attention, fighting a man who hasn't boxed before.

 McGregor had promised to knock Mayweather out in 2 rounds, he talked about the all time great, dying in the ring, and all kinds of nonsense, he complained about the weight of the gloves, explaining them to be Mayweather's reason for seeing out the first session, even though they were no heavier than standard boxing gloves which Mayweather had fought with throughout his outstanding career.
 McGregor had said before the fight, "no one, strikes like me", "I am boxing!", it was big talk from a man who had never fought.

 Mayweather showed respect to McGregor throughout much of the build up, explained that he was not an easy opponent, showed a humble side to himself.

 Mayweather beats McGregor effortlessly in round 10, walking forward with the punches, not a lot of commitment to them, and they were still having an affect on McGregor, and Mayweather beats him around the square circle, painfully.
-McGregor didn't seem to have the courage to make Maywather work even a little bit harder, and instead looked like he was in there just to not quit, and before round 10 would come to a close, Mayweather's beating which was increasing, came to a safe, wise, compassionately decided close as referee Robert Byrd takes McGregor out of his misery, and Mayweather, gets 50th victory, in what was probably easier than every one of his other 49 fights.
+McGregor didn't seem able to make Maywather work even a little bit harder, and instead looked like he was in there just to not quit, and before round 10 would come to a close, Mayweather's beating which was increasing, came to a safe, wise, compassionately decided close as referee Robert Byrd takes McGregor out of his misery, and Mayweather, gets 50th victory, in what was probably easier than every one of his other 49 fights.